Jenin: 2020s and Gaza War

 On 26 January 2023, Israeli forces killed nine in a clash with Islamic Jihad militants during a raid in the city and refugee camp of Jenin.

 On 3 July 2023, shortly after 1 a.m., Israeli forces attacked the city's refugee camp using drone-fired missiles and ground troops.
 Eight Palestinians died from injuries sustained during the attack and a further eighty were injured, nine of them critically.
 Fifty Palestinians, whom Israeli forces labeled "militants", were arrested.
 Israeli forces cut off telecommunications and electricity in the area and medical professionals struggled to reach the injured.
 Israel claimed that while they were targeting suspected members of the Jenin Brigades, an armed group, they acknowledged that innocent people may have been injured or killed in the raid.
 Yoav Gallant, the Israeli Minister of Defense, said "The operation is progressing as planned," and Eli Cohen, the Israeli Foreign Minister, said claimed the refugee camp had become a "center for terrorist activity" thanks to funding from Iranian sources.
 The refugee camp has a population of roughly 17,000 inhabitants and is about a quarter a square mile in size.

 On 19 September 2023, four Palestinians were killed during another Israeli military invasion of the city – among them a 15-year-old Palestinian boy, chased and killed for having noticed the Israeli undercover soldiers sneaking into the Jenin refugee camp.

-Gaza war

 During the Gaza war, Israeli forces carried out multiple operations in Jenin.
 On October 22, 2023, the IDF conducted an airstrike targeting an underground compound beneath the Al-Ansar Mosque in the city.
 It was reported to be the first airstrike in the West Bank since the Second Intifada.
 The IDF stated that the strike aimed at operatives from Hamas and PIJ who were planning a terror attack.

 Jenin was severely damaged during the Gaza war.
 By June 2024 repeated bombing attacks and incursions with bulldozers by Israeli forces razed every street and reduced every public square to rubble.
 In one incident on 21 May, according to journalist Gideon Levy, an Israeli sniper shot dead bystanders, including surgeon Oussaid Jabareen, who was shot while on his way to work at the Jenin Government Hospital.